Supplements & Ingredients

 Vitamin C status is best measured by plasma ascorbate concentration through a blood test.

 Levels below 11 µmol/L indicate deficiency.
-Testing can be ordered through healthcare providers or specialized labs and provides a reliable assessment of vitamin C sufficiency versus depletion (NIH ODS).
+Although it’s not a common test, it can be ordered through healthcare providers or specialized labs (NIH ODS).
+Although it’s not very helpful, because the majority of the vitamin C in your body resides in your tissues.

 Final Verdict: Is It Worth Megadosing Vitamin C?